waimea-chbrennan/level-2-programming-assesment/docs/test-plan.md

 The program has to get input on each player's turn on what coin they want to move.
 They should do this by pressing the arrow keys or WASD to move a cursor left or right to select the coin and then press enter to select the coin.
 ### Test Data To Use
 Use arrow keys to navigate *directly* to a valid coin and press enter.
-This **will not** involve selecting an invalid coin or navigating off the board. eg RIGHT, RIGHT, ENTER to select a coin at index 2 starting at index 0.
+This **will not** involve selecting an invalid coin or navigating off the board. e.g. RIGHT, RIGHT, ENTER to select a coin at index 2 starting at index 0.
 ### Expected Test Result
 The program should store the selected coin and continue to get the player's move.